glygener/llm-metadata-mapping/README.md

 The doc folder contains any useful spreadsheet or powerpoint presentation completed in conjunction to this project.

 The LLM prompts folder contains all of the LLM prompts.
-The two prompts located here then differ in whether they return the "chatgpt_reasoning" column.
-- "LLM_prompt_with_reasoning_with_array.txt" includes the "chatgpt_reasoning" column.
-- "LLM_prompt_without_reasoning_with_array.txt" does not include the "chatgpt_reasoning" column.
+- "LLM_prompt_without_reasoning_with_array.txt" is the most recent prompt used to generate the CSV files.

 The script folder contains the python scripts.
 - "mapping_names_script.py" is the most recent script used to generate the CSV files with species including mapping names.